HOUSTON AUTO DEFECT ATTORNEY

 - Structural failures

-Sudden unintended acceleration (SUA) is the unexpected, uncontrolled car acceleration that’s often accompanied by defective breaks.
-You might be a victim of SUA if:
+Sudden unintended acceleration (SUA) is the unexpected, uncontrolled car acceleration that’s often accompanied by defective brakes.

 - You notice random accelerations while driving without touching the gas pedal